CandiceWilliams/Arcane-Arithmetic/README.md

   - To install flask, run this command:
     - ```pip3.9 install flask```
   - API Documentation is located at ../Docs/API
+- **JavaFX**: Dependency used to create GUI
+  - Version: 20.0.1
 ## Build and Run
-To build and run the program, ensure you have Maven installed.
+To build and run the program, ensure you have Maven installed and api.py running.
 Then, navigate to the project directory and run the following command:
 ```mvn clean javafx:run```

 ## User Guide